James

 v16.
 Those who proclaim this pseudo-wisdom, this non heavenly, unspiritual, ungodly, party-spirited wisdom, achieve no good for the church.
 Their wisdom does not build up the body of believers, rather it results in "disorder" (anarchy) and "evil practice" (promotes everything that is worthless rather than good).

 v17.
-James now tells us about the wisdom that comes from heaven, in contrast to earthly wisdom.
+James now tells us about the wisdom that is divine in origin, in contrast to earthly wisdom.
 He doesn't actually say what heavenly wisdom is, but rather he describes its results.
 These results are very similar to Paul's fruit of the Spirit, Gal.5:22-23.
-It is quite possible that James' "wisdom" is akin to the "Spirit".
-This is a very Jewish idea.
-The church needs to submit itself to the wise rule of God through the Spirit of God, a rule whose ideal is peace.
+In fact, it is quite possible that James' "wisdom" is actually akin to the "Spirit" - a very Jewish idea.
+Believers need to submit to the wise rule of God through the Spirit of God, a rule which purifies from within.
+The practical consequences are easily observed: i] peaceable; ii] considerate; iii] gentleness; iv] non-combative - able to yield to persuasion; v] merciful; vi] loving; vi] impartial - "not given to party spirit" NASB; vii] sincere - "without show or pretence", Mayor.

 Wisdom

-1. False wisdom (false ministry).
+1. False wisdom (false ministry)

 i] Counterfeit ministry is harsh and self-centred.
 Such teachers may be enthusiastic, but they disturb the unity of the church.